Ankita7977/marine-intelligence-signal-db./docs/normalization_rules.md

   Dataset excluded from ingestion

 - Reason:
-  - Geospatial coordinates are mandatory for spatial intelligence
+  - Geospatial coordinates are mandatory
-  - Without latitude/longitude, signals cannot be mapped or used
+  - Without them, signals cannot be used
   - Including this dataset would introduce invalid signals

 - Handling: